12 Reasons Why Peace Lily is Dying and How to Resolve Them

 How to fix it

-Feed Spathiphyllum wallisii monthly during the growing season with a phosphorous-rich, water-soluble fertilizer to encourage flowering.
+Feed your Peace Lily monthly during the growing season with a phosphorous-rich, water-soluble fertilizer to encourage flowering.
 Ensure that the fertilizer contains micronutrients.

-Do not feed the Peace Lily during the cold season as growth is minimal and feeding at this time can lead to fertilizer burn and death of the plant.
+Do not feed in the cold season as growth is minimal and feeding at this time can lead to fertilizer burn and death of the plant.
+Learn how to feed houseplants.

 5. Poor quality Soil